thechungster/splinterlands-api/README.md

 # splinterlands-api
-Package for the Splinterlands API.
-Typed responses
+Web package for the Splinterlands API.

+I